 - Consider asking someone who is well to feed your expressed breast milk or formula milk to your baby

 If you are expressing breast milk in hospital, a dedicated breast pump should be used.
 Further information on infant feeding during the coronavirus pandemic is available from Unicef.

 Occupational health guidance for pregnant women who work in a public-facing role

 Q. Can I still go to work?
 What if I work in a public-facing role?

-Pregnant women who can work from home should do so.
+Despite the easing of restrictions from 4 July 2020, the advice remains that pregnant women who can work from home should continue to do so.
 If you can’t work from home, but your work in a public-facing role can be modified appropriately to minimise your exposure, this should be considered and discussed with your occupational health team or employer.

-More detailed occupational health advice for pregnant women, including those who cannot work from home was published on 21 March 2020, and updated on 26 March.
-It recommends that if you are in your first or second trimester (less than 28 weeks’ pregnant), with no underlying health conditions, you should practise social distancing but can choose to continue to work in a public-facing role, provided the necessary precautions are taken - these include the use of personal protective equipment (PPE) and risk assessment.
+If you are in your first or second trimester (less than 28 weeks’ pregnant), with no underlying health conditions, you should practise social distancing but can choose to continue to work in a public-facing role, provided the necessary precautions are taken - these include the use of personal protective equipment (PPE) and an individualised risk assessment.